• Home

 • While the cakes are baking, make the frosting.

-• In a large bowl of an electric mixer or using a hand held mixer, beat the butter or vegan baking stick, the light brown sugar and cinnamon until smooth and creamy.
+In a large bowl of an electric mixer or using a hand held mixer, beat together the 1 cup unsalted butter, ¾ cup light brown sugar and 1 teaspoon ground cinnamon until smooth and creamy.
 About 2-3 minutes.

 • Separate the frosting into 3 equal sections.